 Event Marketing Hero: An interview with IronPath’s CEO, Ted Hulsy

-Banzai’s Event Marketing Hero series profiles leaders in the event, demand generation, and field marketing fields who are changing the marketing game through B2B events and webinars.
+Banzai’s Event Marketing Hero series profiles engagement marketing leaders who are changing the B2B marketing game through events and webinars.

-Ted Hulsy understands the power of events.
-He utilizes events to create relationships, advance the technology and security industries, and drive valuable business for his clients.
-Check out our latest Event Marketing Hero profile to learn how Ted approaches event marketing as a catalyst for growth.
+Ted Hulsy understands the power of events in B2B marketing.
+He utilizes events to power his relationship marketing by engaging with his audience, advancing the technology and security industries, and driving valuable business for his clients.
+Check out our latest Event Marketing Hero profile to learn how Ted approaches event marketing as a catalyst for relationship building and growth.

 Can you tell us more about IronPath and what your company does?

 IronPath does demand generation marketing services for managed service providers (MSPs) and the technology vendors that are targeting that space.

 Most companies that have less than a hundred employees outsource IT.
 They usually have a third party company that looks after all the technology for that organization.
 The outsourced IT teams are managed service providers.

 Then there are a host of technology vendors, like Cisco and Microsoft and hundreds of other software companies that go-to-market through the service providers because they’re really the ones who make the technology decisions for the small and medium business world.

 IronPath helps MSPs achieve growth in their businesses and drive demand.
 We also partner with the vendor side because that's their go-to-market channel.
 We work with MSPs to help them grow.
 A lot of it comes down to demand generation marketing and event marketing.

 Why do MSPs outsource their demand and event marketing?